watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 The output of the command shows additional stats about each interface, including the number of packets transmitted (TX) or received (RX) and stats about all transmission errors.

+### Controlling Interfaces

-**Controlling Interfaces.** ifconfig can also be used to disable or enable an interface.
+`ifconfig` can also be used to disable or enable an interface.

 To disable the `enp0s3` interface, you can use the following command: